ovis-hpc/readthedocs/docs/source/index.rst

 OVIS is a modular system for HPC data collection, transport, storage, -log message exploration, and visualization as well as analysis.

-The Lightweight Distributed Metric System (LDMS) is a scalable low-overhead, low-latency framework for collection, movement, and storage of metric/event data on distributed computer systems.
+The Lightweight Distributed Metric Service (LDMS) is a scalable low-overhead, low-latency framework for collection, movement, and storage of metric/event data on distributed computer systems.

 .. toctree::
    :maxdepth: 2